FreeOurKnowledge/old_platform/README.md

 # platform code
 ### Vision Statement
-We're working with researchers and developers to build a 'crowdacting' platform so that researchers can act collectively to foster new, inclusive, and supportive cultural norms in academia.
+We're working with researchers and developers to build a 'crowdacting' platform so that researchers can organise collective action in the pursuit of progressive, inclusive, and supportive cultural norms in academia.

 ### Purpose of this repository
 This is the open source repository for building the [Free Our Knowledge platform](https://www.freeourknowledge.org).
 Note that all discussion and documents related to the project, including discussion of campaign ideas, is hosted separately [here]().
 This repo is just for code.